hello world!

 Can You Fix Plagiocephaly Without a Helmet?

-In many cases,adult plagiocephaly can be treated without the use of a helmet.
-Instead, physical therapy and repositioning can be used to treat the condition.
-Repositioning involves changing the position of the baby's head and neck as they sleep, while physical therapy can help to strengthen weakened neck muscles.
-These treatments can be highly effective, but they may not be recommended if the plagiocephaly is severe.
+In many cases plagiocephaly can be treated without the use of a helmet.
+Physical therapy and repositioning can be used to treat the condition.
+Repositioning involves changing the position of the baby's head and neck as they sleep, increasing tummy time, and having your baby sit when they are able.
+Physical therapy can help to strengthen weakened neck muscles and treat torticollis that can contribute to plagiocephaly.
+These treatments can be highly effective, but if they are not then helmet therapy may be recommended.

 Does Plagiocephaly Affect Vision?